Persistent VM snapshots

-#8 Updated by Stefan Kooman almost 5 years ago
+#8 Updated by Stefan Kooman over 5 years ago

 According to this post on libvirt-users mailing list there is a workaround possible: https://www.redhat.com/archives/libvirt-users/2013-March/msg00117.html.

-#11 Updated by Jaime Melis almost 5 years ago
+#11 Updated by Jaime Melis about 5 years ago

 There might be a shortcut for the procedure explained in the message referece by Stefan.

 Every time that a new snapshot is created, dump the snapshot to a file.
 Upon resume, redefine all snapshots.